 To change an existing direct deposit instruction:

-- Complete a new Authorization for Direct Deposit of Dividends Form (be sure to check the box indicating that you are making a change to a previously submitted direct deposit authorization form)
+- Complete a new Authorization for Direct Deposit Form (be sure to check the box indicating that you are making a change to a previously submitted direct deposit authorization form)

-- Attaching a preprinted voided check or deposit slip from your checking or savings account from your bank, savings and loan, or credit union to the form
+- Attach a preprinted voided check or deposit slip from your checking or savings account from your bank, savings and loan, or credit union to the form

 - Return the form to CIRI before the direct deposit deadline for the next distribution

-Get the Authorization for Direct Deposit of Dividends Form here, or from the Shareholder Relations Department.
+Get the Direct Deposit Form here, or from the Shareholder Relations Department.